 You may hear “booths” and “banquettes” referred to interchangeably, but they do have differences.

 Banquettes are upholstered benches and can be used on their own, either built into or along the wall or paired together to create booths.
 Banquettes are often paired with a pedestal table on the other side that can be spaced apart or connected to another table depending on the amount of seating needed.

 One or more banquettes are put together to create booths.

 Booths come in several heights and widths, as well as a variety of shapes to fit unique spaces and accommodate different amounts of people.

 Before purchasing or building booths for your space, you’ll need to take measurements and determine what you have room for, keeping in mind the thru traffic of patrons and staff.
 Research online to see examples of booth arrangements and layouts in similar dining establishments to give you a better idea of what booth layout might work best for you.

 Booths are commonly installed against walls or back-to-back in an aisle to offer more seating, and typically come in these styles:

 Deuce booths are two-person booths, with each seat arranged in a face-to-face configuration.

-Single booths are one-half of what you would consider a typical booth, with a booth seat on one side and a flat back on the other.
-Single booths are usually used at the end of an aisle of booths.
+The booths are one-half of what you would consider a typical booth, with a booth seat on one side and a flat back on the other.
+This single booths are usually used at the end of an aisle of booths.

 Double booths are single booths built back to back in an aisle.